longnguyen0102/Website-performance-analysis-for-eCommerce-company--SQL/README.md

 GROUP BY date
 ;
 ```
-### Result:
+Result:
 ![result_query_1](https://github.com/longnguyen0102/photo/blob/main/eCommerce_project/sql_ecommerce_query01_result.png)

 2️⃣ Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC)
-Bounce session is the session that user does not raise any click after landing on the website
+*Note: Bounce session is the session that user does not raise any click after landing on the website*
 ```
 WITH sum_visits_and_bounces AS(
   SELECT